TcPirate1/MusicStore/README.md

 # MusicStore
-Following the music store app on Avalonia
+Following the music store app on Avalonia.

+Have gotten VS code extension to preview properly.
+It was because I did not have the .NET 7.0 SDK installed.

 ## Notes
 https://docs.avaloniaui.net/docs/tutorials/music-store-app/add-content-to-dialog (Diagram of layout of the music store)